LRydin/jumpdiff/docs/source/jd_processes.rst

 Jump-diffusion processes
 ========================

+We will show here how to: (1) generate trajectories of jump-diffusion processes; (2) retrieve the parameters from a single trajectory of a jump-diffusion process.
+Naturally, if we already had some data -- maybe from a real-world recording of a stochastic process -- we would simply look at estimating the parameters for this process.

 The theory
 ----------
 Jump-diffusion processes\ :sup:`1`, as the name suggest, are a mixed type of stochastic processes with a diffusive and a jump term.